dannuic/MQ2Dan/README.md

 ### Known Issues
 * Proper workgroup permissions are needed for different network groups across PC's (specifically windows 10 with windows 7 machines)
 * ZeroMQ has structural issues if something externally closes the TCP sockets that it is using for inter-process communication.
 If you are getting unexpected crashes after some time running, check your antivirus/firewall software to ensure that it's letting eqgame exist peacefully.
 Kaspersky is known to close these sockets.
+* If you are experiencing crashes loading MQ2Dannet or when zoning, check that your Windows 10 is v1903 or greater (Build 10.0.18362).
+The MQNext version of MQ2Dannet uses Unix sockets for IPC.
+Support for this was added to Windows 10 in 2018, but *after* the v1803 public release.
+As a result the stack crashes when setting up network communications.